Slogicaland/LMS-moodle/README.md

 after thise you can access thise costomize site i hove thise help to understand lms technology.

 <img width="1512" alt="Screenshot 2023-11-10 at 15 51 37" src="https://github.com/Slogicaland/LMS-moodle/assets/135930576/1d677a07-a81d-4395-a931-ad2b7524d39f">

+in thise site you will get chatgpt intigration within lmsmoodle